 Standard 1.13.
-The employee shall not be under the influence of alcohol or consume alcoholic beverages on school property or during school activities when students are present.
+The employee shall not be under the influence of alcohol or consume alcoholic beverages on school property or during school activities when students are present beverages on school property or during school activities when students are present.